top of page

 The Phrasal Verb 'Go Out' Explained

-An explanation of the different meanings of the English phrasal verb 'go out', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'go out' from a native speaker, with lots of examples in context

 A man with a Happy New Year balloon holding a glass of champagne